Carlo Leone

-Carlo Leone is an American politician serving as the senior adviser to ConnDOT commissioner Joseph Giulietti.
+Carlo Leone (born February 3, 1963) is an American politician serving as the senior adviser to ConnDOT commissioner Joseph Giulietti.
 Leone formerly represented the 27th district of the Connecticut State Senate as a Democrat from 2011 until his resignation in 2021.
 While in the State Senate, he served as deputy president pro tempore and chair of the Transportation Committee.
 Leone also served in the Connecticut House of Representatives representing the 148th district from 2003 to 2011.
 As a Democrat, he served as the deputy majority whip in the House of Representatives.

 Personal life

 Carlo Leone was born in Rose, Italy.
 He earned a Bachelor of Business Administration and Master of Business Administration from Sacred Heart University.
 Leone and his wife, Karen, have one child.

 Career

 Leone served in the United States Air Force from 1981 to 1987.
 During his service in the Air Force, Leone served with NATO forces in Spain, Italy, and Turkey.
 Following his Air Force service, he worked at Xerox as a technician.
 Leone left Xerox after 17 years of working there.
 Following that, he founded The Workplace, an agency that helps homeless veterans find housing in Fairfield County.